 The practice's health and safety policies, procedures and risk assessments were reviewed regularly to help manage potential risk.
 The practice had current employer's liability insurance.

 We looked at the practice's arrangements for safe dental care and treatment.
 The staff followed relevant safety regulation when using needles and other sharp dental items.
-A sharps risk assessment had not been undertaken, however we were assured that this would be put in place immediately after the inspection.
+A sharps risk assessment had been undertaken and was updated annually.